OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-10.md

 # Numbers Chapter 10

 ## Numbers 10:1
-The Lord said to Moses,
+The Lord spoke to Moses, saying:

 ## Numbers 10:2
-“Make two trumpets of hammered silver.
-Use them for calling the community together and for giving the signal to move.
+“Craft two trumpets of hammered silver for yourself; use them for summoning the congregation and for breaking camp.

 ## Numbers 10:3
-When both are sounded, the whole community is to gather at the entrance to the tent of meeting.
+When both trumpets are blown, the whole assembly shall gather before you at the entrance of the tent of meeting.

 ## Numbers 10:4
-If only one is sounded, only the leaders are to assemble.
+If only one trumpet is blown, then the leaders, the heads of the clans of Israel, shall assemble before you.

 ## Numbers 10:5
-When a trumpet blast is sounded, the camps on the east are to set out.
+When an alarm is sounded, the camps stationed on the east side shall set out.

 ## Numbers 10:6
-At the second blast, the camps on the south are to set out.
+When an alarm is sounded a second time, the camps on the south side shall set out.
+An alarm is to be sounded for them to break camp.

 ## Numbers 10:7
-To gather the assembly, blow the trumpets, but not with the same signal.
+To convene the assembly, blow the trumpets, but do not sound an alarm.

 ## Numbers 10:8
-The sons of Aaron are to blow the trumpets.
-This is a lasting ordinance.
+The sons of Aaron, the priests, shall blow the trumpets.
+This shall be a lasting ordinance for you throughout your generations.

 ## Numbers 10:9
-When you go to war in your land against an enemy, sound the trumpets.
-Then you will be remembered by the Lord and saved.
+When you go to war in your land against an enemy who oppresses you, sound an alarm with the trumpets.
+Then you will be remembered by the Lord your God and be rescued from your enemies.

 ## Numbers 10:10
-Also sound them at your feasts and festivals and over burnt offerings.
-They will serve as a reminder before God.
+On your days of rejoicing, your appointed festivals, and at the beginning of your months, you shall blow the trumpets over your burnt offerings and fellowship offerings, and they shall be a memorial before your God.
 I am the Lord your God.”

 ## Numbers 10:11
-On the twentieth day of the second month, in the second year, the cloud lifted from above the tabernacle.
+On the twentieth day of the second month in the second year, the cloud lifted from above the tabernacle of the covenant law.

 ## Numbers 10:12
-Then the Israelites set out from the Desert of Sinai, and the cloud came to rest in the Desert of Paran.
+The Israelites set out from the wilderness of Sinai and travelled from place to place until the cloud settled in the wilderness of Paran.

 ## Numbers 10:13
-They set out in the order commanded by the Lord through Moses.
+They set out for the first time at the Lord’s command through Moses.

 ## Numbers 10:14
-The division of Judah, under Nahshon son of Amminadab, set out first.
+The banner of the camp of Judah set out first, by their divisions, with Nahshon son of Amminadab in command.

 ## Numbers 10:15
-Next came Issachar, under Nethanel son of Zuar.
+Nethanel son of Zuar was over the division of the tribe of Issachar,

 ## Numbers 10:16
-Then Zebulun, under Eliab son of Helon.
+and Eliab son of Helon was over the division of the tribe of Zebulun.

 ## Numbers 10:17
-Then the tabernacle was taken down, and the Gershonites and Merarites set out, carrying it.
+Then the tabernacle was dismantled, and the Gershonites and Merarites, who carried it, set out.

 ## Numbers 10:18
-Next came Reuben, under Elizur son of Shedeur.
+The banner of the camp of Reuben set out next, by their divisions, with Elizur son of Shedeur in command.

 ## Numbers 10:19
-Then Simeon, under Shelumiel son of Zurishaddai.
+Shelumiel son of Zurishaddai was over the division of the tribe of Simeon,

 ## Numbers 10:20
-Then Gad, under Eliasaph son of Deuel.
+and Eliasaph son of Deuel was over the division of the tribe of Gad.

 ## Numbers 10:21
-Then the Kohathites set out, carrying the holy things.
+Then the Kohathites set out, carrying the holy objects.
+The tabernacle was to be set up before their arrival.

 ## Numbers 10:22
-Then came Ephraim, under Elishama son of Ammihud.
+The banner of the camp of Ephraim set out next, by their divisions, with Elishama son of Ammihud in command.

 ## Numbers 10:23
-Next Manasseh, under Gamaliel son of Pedahzur.
+Gamaliel son of Pedahzur was over the division of the tribe of Manasseh,

 ## Numbers 10:24
-Then Benjamin, under Abidan son of Gideoni.
+and Abidan son of Gideoni was over the division of the tribe of Benjamin.

 ## Numbers 10:25
-Last were Dan, under Ahiezer son of Ammishaddai.
+Finally, the banner of the camp of Dan, which formed the rear guard for all the camps, set out by their divisions, with Ahiezer son of Ammishaddai in command.

 ## Numbers 10:26
-Then Asher, under Pagiel son of Okran.
+Pagiel son of Ochran was over the division of the tribe of Asher,

 ## Numbers 10:27
-Finally Naphtali, under Ahira son of Enan.
+and Ahira son of Enan was over the division of the tribe of Naphtali.

 ## Numbers 10:28
 This was the order of march for the Israelite divisions as they set out.

 ## Numbers 10:29
-Moses said to Hobab, his Midianite relative, “We are setting out for the land the Lord promised.
-Come with us and we will treat you well.”
+Moses said to Hobab son of Reuel the Midianite, Moses’ father-in-law, “We are setting out to the place which the Lord has promised to give us.
+Come with us and we will treat you well, for the Lord has promised good things to Israel.”

 ## Numbers 10:30
-But Hobab replied, “I will not go; I am going back to my own land.”
+He replied, “I will not go; I am returning to my own land and my own people.”

 ## Numbers 10:31
-But Moses said, “Please don’t leave us.
-You know where we should camp.
-You can be our guide.”
+But Moses said, “Please do not leave us.
+You know where we should camp in the wilderness, and you can be our eyes.

 ## Numbers 10:32
-“If you come with us, we will share with you whatever good the Lord gives us.”
+If you come with us, we will share with you whatever good things the Lord grants us.”

 ## Numbers 10:33
-So they set out from the mountain of the Lord, and the ark of the covenant went ahead of them for three days.
+So they set out from the mountain of the Lord and travelled for three days.
+The ark of the covenant of the Lord went ahead of them during those three days to find a resting place for them.

 ## Numbers 10:34
-The cloud of the Lord was over them by day when they set out.
+The cloud of the Lord was over them by day when they set out from the camp.

 ## Numbers 10:35
 Whenever the ark set out, Moses said, “Rise up, Lord!
-May Your enemies be scattered!”
+May your enemies be scattered and your foes flee before you.”

 ## Numbers 10:36
-And when it came to rest, he said, “Return, Lord, to the countless thousands of Israel.”
+Whenever it came to rest, he said, “Return, Lord, to the countless thousands of Israel.”